freeCodeCamp/freeCodeCamp/curriculum/challenges/english/16-the-odin-project/top-learn-data-types-and-conditionals/learn-data-types-and-conditionals-question-l.md

 In the above example, if the condition is true, the value of `result` will be `value1`.
 Otherwise, the value of `result` will be `value2`.

-Turnery operators are often used to assign a value to a variable based on a condition.
+Ternary operators are often used to assign a value to a variable based on a condition.
 They are also used to return a value based on a condition.

 # --question--